dapome/whatnickthinks/README.md

 ## Updates

 WhatNickThinks is no longer being updated or maintained.
-One Thirteen is operated by the same individuals who operated WhatNickThinks.com and all associated channels/accounts.
 This website/repo may be updated in the future.
-To anyone out there who remembers, thank you.
+In April 2026, this repo was moved back to my personal account.

 The final letter, "Hello, old friend.," has been posted, unedited, to WhatNickThinks.com.